siliconflow/BizyAir/README.md

 # BizyAir

+- [2024/07/11] 🌩️ We release new nodes that can perform ControlNet preprocessing.
+[BizyAir Controlnet Auxiliary Preprocessors](https://siliconflow.github.io/BizyAir/controlnet-preprocessor/introduce.html)
 - [2024/07/11] 🌩️ We release new nodes, featuring removing image background, photo-quality image generation, and animation super-resolution capabilities.
 - [2024/07/10] 🌩️ We release nodes that support Kolors and LLM(large language models).
+[Kolors](https://siliconflow.github.io/BizyAir/kolors/introduce.html)

 BizyAir is a collection of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) nodes that help you overcome environmental and hardware limitations, allowing you to more easily generate high-quality content with ComfyUI.